LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/build.rst

 ``"modelname"`` + ``".scripts.zip"`` contains the Python scripts that are needed to interface with the Simulator.
 The unzipped folder must be added to the ``PYTHONPATH`` of the target machine where the FMU will be used.

+``"modelname"`` + ``".binaries.zip"`` contains the binaries files that are needed to interface with the Simulator.
+The unzipped folder must be added to the system ``PATH`` of the target machine where the FMU will be used.

 Any secondary output from running the SimulatorToFMU tools can be deleted safely.